 Low Pressure Fitness (LPF) is a series of breathing and postural exercises that safely strengthen your deepest core muscles.
 These are the muscles that create the foundation for upright posture and joint stability.
 They also help you control normal bodily processes and function of our bladder, bowels and sexual health.
-Oftentimes, these muscles can be affected from an injury, surgery, pregnancy, illness or sedentary lifestyle.
+Oftentimes, these inner muscles can be affected from an injury, surgery, pregnancy, illness or sedentary lifestyle.

 - Pelvic floor

 - Internal obliques

 - Rotator cuff

 LPF exercises turn on these muscles by reducing the pressure through your thoracic, abdominal and pelvic cavities.
 It's a whole body routine administered in a specific sequence, with postural cues and a unique breathing pattern called hypopressives.
 This change in pressure along with maintaining the postures are key to the effectiveness of LPF exercises.